Replit vs GitHub Codespaces: The complete comparison guide

 • Workflow automation for complex development tasks

-Codespaces integrates with GitHub's AI features including Copilot for code completion and suggestions.
+GitHub Codespaces integrates with GitHub's AI features including Copilot for code completion and suggestions.
 Developers can use Copilot and other AI extensions within their codespaces environment.
-The AI assistance focuses primarily on code completion, suggestions, and basic automation rather than full application generation.
+AI assistance focuses primarily on code completion, suggestions, and basic automation rather than full application generation.

 AI features available include: